Next: Projects, Up: Maintaining [Contents][Index]

 To update the VC state information for the file visited in the

-current buffer, use the command vc-refresh-state
+current buffer, use the command vc-refresh-state.
+This command

 is useful when you perform version control commands outside Emacs